Santhosh-SNTS/lazy_IT_dude/README.txt

   Step 4: Move to  Lazy_IT_dude.py file using command prompt

-  Step 5: Open it, usnign the command below
+  Step 5: Open it, using the command below

           python lazy_it_dude.py